 3. Tennoji – A little old school and retro, but with a modern twist

-Tennoji is Osaka in a nutshell—a mix of ancient temples, retro streets, and ultramodern skyscrapers.
-It’s home to Shitennoji Temple, Japan’s oldest Buddhist temple, and Shinsekai, an old-school neighborhood with some cool Showa era looks.
-It’s honestly my favorite of these 3, a quieter retreat but still SO fast and easy to get into shenanigans in Dotonbori.
+Tennoji is Osaka in a nutshell and it’s my favorite place to stay—a mix of ancient temples, retro streets, and ultramodern skyscrapers.
+It’s home to Shitennoji Temple, Japan’s oldest Buddhist temple, and Shinsekai, an old-school neighborhood with some cool Showa era buildings.
+It’s a quieter retreat, but still an easy jaunt to get into shenanigans in Dotonbori.

-• Enjoy a chill, quiet area with easy access to the more chaotic and fun spots in Osaka
+- A chill, quiet area with easy access to the chaotic and fun spots in Osaka

 Where to crash: